 This guideline covers the requirements necessary to support people who:

 may not be able to access information as presented by an author in the default presentation of that content (for example, a multi-column layout or a page with heavy use of color and/or images).

 may use audio-only, or alternative visual display such as large text or high contrast.

-Many assistive technologies used by people with disabilities rely on structural information in order to effectively display or understand content.
+Many assistive technologies used by people with disabilities rely on structural information to effectively display or understand content.
 This structural information can take the form of page headings, table row and column headings and list types.
 For example, a screen reader could allow a user to navigate through a page from heading to heading.
 However, when page content only appears to have structure through visual styling, rather than the underlying HTML, then there is no structural information available to assistive technologies, limiting their ability to support easier browsing.

 This success criterion exists to make sure that such structural information is provided programmatically through HTML, or other coding techniques, so that browsers and assistive technologies can access and take advantage of the information.

-You can make sure your web pages are given the appropriate structure by using the following elements where applicable:
+You can make sure that your web pages are given the appropriate structure by using the following elements where applicable:

-Headings: As long as you have the accessibility features of the RTE enabled, AEM offers 3 levels of page heading.
+Headings: As long as you have the accessibility features of the RTE enabled, AEM offers three levels of page heading.
 You can use these to identify sections and subsections of content.
 Heading 1 is the highest level of heading, Heading 3 the lowest.
 The system administrator can configure the system to allow the use of more heading levels.